Board of Advisors

 Loyola University Maryland

-Hannah is a certified swim instructor and a certified water aerobics instructor.
-She has recently completed two marathons.
+She has recently completed three marathons.
 Hannah also enjoys playing golf.

-Hannah grew up in Short Hills, NJ.
-She now resides in Baltimore, MD.
+Hannah grew up in Short Hills, N.J.
+She now resides in Washington, D.C.